Winter at Chatsworth

 If you're looking for things to do with kids, the farmyard has been a favourite day out for families since 1973.
 There are so many farmyard friends to meet, from Eugenie the rare breed Suffolk Punch mare, and Grace the pygmy goat to a collection of cute Guinea Pigs you can cuddle.

-Our woodland playground offers hours of adventures and excitement for all ages, with a zipline, water, and sand play.
+Our woodland adventure playground offers hours of fun with climbing towers, racing slides, a zip wire, and water and sand play.

-Chatsworth offers a busy year-round calendar of events aimed at visitors of all ages, designed to inspire, engage and educate.
+Chatsworth offers a busy year-round calendar of events aimed at visitors of all ages.

-A selection of our events are listed below.
+A selection of our upcoming events are listed below.
 For the full calendar, visit our events page.

 Catch up with friends or make time for a private moment of peace and quiet with a walk through our free-to-access parkland.
 Dogs on leads are welcome.